reshmabidikar/reshmabidikar.github.io/java-language-features/java-prefix-and-postfix-notation-explained.md

 So here value of j is 5.
 This is because the increment operation is performed after the assignment .

 Note that in both cases the increment or decrement operation is performed on the operand .
-The difference lies in when the operation is performed
+The difference lies in when the operation is performed.